pedro-teles-fonseca/BDA-warwick-2019/README.md

 ### R Scripts and Reproducibility

-* We provide a self-contained R studio project.
-For a smooth replicability of the poster's results, the *bda-poster-warwick.Rproj* file should be run beforehand.
+Using an Rstudio project, we provide a self-contained enviroment to reproduce all the results in the poster.
+In order to point R to the correct working directory, the *bda-poster-warwick.Rproj* file should be run beforehand.
+After that, all other R scripts should run smoothly.

+* The *read-data.R file is an auxilliary script that is called within other scripts to import the data.

+* The *auxiliary-functions.R*, *bin-beta-model-functions.R* and *mu-dir-model-functions.R* files are auxilliary scripts that
+contain functions that we developed specifically for Bayesian digit analysis.
+These scripts are called within other scripts if necessairy.

-* The *read-data.R*, *auxiliary-functions.R*, *bin-beta-model-functions.R* and *mu-dir-model-functions.R* files are auxilliary scripts that are called within other scripts to import the data and to and provide funcions that we developed.
-The results in the poster can be reproduced by running the *poster-tables-bin-beta.R* and *poster-tables-mu-dir.R* scripts.
+* The results in the poster can be reproduced with the *poster-tables-bin-beta.R* and *poster-tables-mu-dir.R* scripts.

 ### Supplementary Materials